-Further on March 13, 2009, the Receiver served a subpoena for documents on Donald H. Rowe ("Rowe") for information relating to him and several entities through which he operated during the relevant period.
-Rowe produced some documents, but objected to producing his tax returns.
-He requested that the Receiver enter into a confidentiality agreement significantly limiting the disclosure of his returns and imposing substantial burdens on the Receiver.
-The Receiver determined that such an agreement was not in the best interests of the Receivership and he refused to enter into the requested agreement.
+The Receiver also served a subpoena for documents on Donald H. Rowe ("Rowe") for information relating to him and several entities through which he operated during the relevant period.
+Rowe objected to producing his tax returns and sought a protective order from the Court.
+The Court denied Rowe's motion for protective order and Rowe filed an appeal of that ruling.
+Ultimately, on January 21, 2010, Rowe produced the subpoenaed tax returns to the Receiver and subsequently dismissed his appeal.